ADVRHumanoids/ROSEndEffectorDocs/docs/source/usage.rst

 Dynamic Simulation with Gazebo
 ********************************

-Be sure to have installed the rosee_gazebo_plugin (one of the optional dependencies indicated in :ref:`Installation <install>` section).
+Be sure to have installed the *rosee_gazebo_plugins* package (one of the optional dependencies indicated in :ref:`Installation <install>` section).
 Be also sure that and your urdf model is ready to be used with Gazebo, as explained :ref:`here <prepare4Gazebo>` .

   **Note** Also remember that you have to run the *offline phase* if you have never run it for your hand.